 Residence Halls.
 Each residence hall has lounge areas and laundry facilities.
-Nicholas, Southerland and Shell halls are residence halls for women equipped with fully furnished rooms and semi-private baths.
+Nicholas, Shell and Southerland Halls are residence halls for women equipped with fully furnished rooms and semi-private baths.
 Wilson Hall is a residence hall for men equipped with fully furnished rooms and private baths.
 Cash Hall is another facility for men with semi-private baths.
 Butler Hall has private rooms with semi-private baths.